jsfenfen/covid_hospitals_demographics/README.md

 A simplified state-level view of this with only population breakouts for 65+ is available [here](https://docs.google.com/spreadsheets/d/1XC0SfpPgYkhLPe4CeXDKs3sgVw8Cbcqa3MpEt8tUQcY/edit#gid=0).
 The source data for statewide hospital beds is [here](https://www.ahd.com/state_statistics.html).

 In general this repo is trying to follow the datakit repo convention, it isn't *actually* a datakit repo but may become one at some point.
+Source data is in /data/source/ and processed results are in /data/processed/.

 # Data